-Doreen E. Szollosi, Ph.D.Associate Professor of Pharmacy Joined USJ:
+Doreen E. Szollosi, Ph.D.Assistant Dean of Pharmacy Academic Affairs, Professor of Pharmaceutical Sciences Joined USJ:

 B.S., University of Rhode Island